sayer/rvc2mqtt/rvc2mqtt/readme.md

 # RVC to MQTT Bridge Add-on

-This add-on bridges your RV's RVC (Recreational Vehicle Control) CAN bus data to MQTT for use in Home Assistant.
+This add-on bridges your RV's RV-C CAN bus data to MQTT for use in Home Assistant.

 ## Configuration